raspberrypilearning/electricity-generation/en/step_5.md

 ## Create the resource variables

-In this step you are going to set energy variables for this sprite only then use those values to draw the stacked column.
-By making variables unique to individual sprites you can reuse the same names throughout the project but enter different numbers into them for each different country sprite.
-Updating the value for one sprite will not change it for the others.
+In this step you are going to create new resource variables for the **3rd Country** sprite.
+You will then add values to the variables and then use those values to draw the column for the **3rd Country** sprite.
+You need to use a local variables so that updating the value for one sprite will not change it for the others.

-Create a variable for non-renewable energy.
+First you will create a variable for non-renewable energy.

 --- task ---

-Create a new variable by clicking on the `Variables`{:class="block3variables"} blocks menu.
+Create a new variable by clicking on the `Variables`{:class="block3variables"} block menu.

 Then click on the **Make a Variable** button.

-You can give your variable a name.
-Call this variable nonrenewable.
+Title this variable `nonrenewable`.

 Select **For this sprite only** then click **ok**.

 --- /task ---

-Create the remaining energy variables.
+Create the remaining resource variables.

 --- task ---

-Create new variables for `wind`{:class="block3variables"}, `tide`{:class="block3variables"}, `solar`{:class="block3variables"}, `hydro`{:class="block3variables"}, `geothermal`{:class="block3variables"} and `bioenergy`{:class="block3variables"} in the same way.

-Make sure to select **For this sprite only**.
+Create new variables in the same way remembering to select **For this sprite only** for each new variable:
++`wind`{:class="block3variables"}
++`solar`{:class="block3variables"}
++`hydro`{:class="block3variables"}
++`geothermal`{:class="block3variables"}
++`bioenergy`{:class="block3variables"}

 --- /task ---